top of page

 In September 2016 an unprecedented wave of ‘creepy killer clowns’ swept the United States and other countries.
 News reports alleged that this current wave began in August in South Carolina, where two clown figures were spotted by children lurking near some woods, raising the concerns of local police.
 Throughout September the phenomenon spread across North America, and in following weeks hundreds of clown sightings were been reported in Australia, New Zealand, France and in the UK.

-A marketing ploy, a sophisticated enhanced reality game or a cyclical return of a cultural obsession with evil clowns that originated in Stephen King’s It: journalists and academic pundits have posed numerous theories about the cause of this troubling phenomenon.
-But for those of us involved in the business of clowning, the craze itself – as well as the frenzied internet response that appears only to fan the flames by regurgitating stock images of ghoulish clown faces – are yet another sad reminder of a widespread misunderstanding of what clowns are and what they do.
+Marketing ploy, sophisticated enhanced reality game or cyclical return of a cultural obsession with evil clowns that originated in Stephen King’s It: journalists and academic pundits posed numerous theories about the cause of this troubling phenomenon.
+But for those of us involved in the business of clowning, the craze itself – as well as the frenzied internet response that appears only to fan the flames by regurgitating stock images of ghoulish clown faces – was a worrying reminder of a widespread misunderstanding of what clowns really are and what they do.

 I am not one of those who says they cannot understand what is scary about clowns.
 As a performer I have experienced my own share of crying children and uncomfortable adults to know that there is something about clowns (even the least garish-looking ones) that arouses some discomfort.
-Throughout history clowns have played on our deepest fears of disorder, chaos and wrongness, often for crucial social purposes.
+Throughout history clowns have played on our deepest fears of disorder, chaos and wrongness, dancing on the edge of good taste, embodying the ugly, deformed and socially excluded.
+No wonder they can strike fear in the hearts of ordinary people.
+It might seems that the modern 'creepy clowns' craze is a continuation of this tradition.
+Yet there is something missing which is really the heart of why clowns are scary in the first place.
+So let's look at some examples.

 The Feast of Fools in twelfth-century France was a carnival of excess, masked hedonism and perversion of social values that was at first encouraged but eventually outlawed by the Catholic church.
 Amateur fool societies called societies joyeuses perpetuated the tradition of festive mayhem, often using their mime skills to denounce corrupt officials or other kinds of antisocial behaviour in public displays of humiliation called charivaris.

-Native American clowns perform a similar role even today.
+Native American clowns, such as the Heyoka clown of the Sioux people, perform a similar role even today.
 Believed to possess magical shamanistic powers, they are also known for their use of taboo-breaking humour to expose social hypocrisy.
 According to anthropologist Ralph Beals, Pueblo clowns were permitted to indulge in ‘obscene behaviour’ and play ‘fear-inspiring characters’ specifically to punish known miscreants.
 From the powerful to the humble, everyone was fair game.
 Even if you were not the target of their punitive pranks, you knew that one day you might be.
 The clowns, released from constraints of proper behaviour, became objects of reverence and fear.

 It is this freedom to personify wrongness and disorder, typified by the grotesque face of the circus clown, that gives clown impersonators the potential to be ‘scary’, as noted by some psychologists.
 But this power also gives true clowns the potential to reach deep into the truths of human existence and show us who we really are.
 Charlie Chaplin’s anarchic dance amid the powerful factory machinery in Modern Times illustrates that this quality of clowning also exists in western culture.
 And if you think that clowning died out with silent film comedy, watch an episode of Miranda to see a plethora of classical clown gags and routines being skillfully reimagined for the television format.
 From Morcambe and Wise to Rowan Atkinson to Sacha Baron Cohen, we see clowns, reinvented for the modern era, staring out at us through our screens, winking as they ridicule that which is normally held to be sacred.